I looked up to find my idolized and adored SPED head standing in my room holding the master schedule for next year's classes.

 "We'll work it," she mumbled as she gathered her papers and left my room.

 I did a little jig (very little, I'm not agile enough to actually hop up and down) when she had gone.
 I had been chosen, from all the staff, to teach two new, innovative English classes for next year.
-The curriculum was mine to create, the benchmarks were in place but open for interpretation, and all the content would be based on my own personal sel
+The curriculum was mine to create, the benchmarks were in place but open for interpretation, and all the content would be based on my own personal selection.
+Sweet!

-ould have an English program in place that would offer reasonable and realistic content to meet their needs AND I would be assured, at the end of next year, that I would have my job secured within the school.
+Even better, having these classes would ensure that my own students would have an English program in place that would offer reasonable and realistic content to meet their needs AND I would be assured, at the end of next year, that I would have my job secured within the school.

 I am truly blessed!